-Aston Martin IPO values James Bond's favorite car brand at $5.6 billion
+Aston Martin falls 7% in London IPO

 Aston Martin is joining the ranks of listed automakers with an IPO that values the British company at more than $5 billion.

-"We are delighted by the positive response we have received from investors across the world and are very pleased to welcome our new shareholders," CEO Andy Palmer said in a statement.
+But its first day of trading in London got off to a rocky start.

-The final share price is 16% below the top of the range that Aston Martin had targeted, reflecting investor doubts about whether the carmaker should be valued in the same league as Italian rival Ferrari.
+The final listing price is 16% below the top of the range that Aston Martin had targeted, reflecting investor doubts about whether the carmaker should be valued in the same league as Italian rival Ferrari.

-In going public, the British company is also asking investors to overcome fears about US threats to tax foreign autos and the potential for Britain's planned exit from the European Union to disrupt supply chains and markets.
+In going public, the British company is asking investors to overcome fears about US threats to tax foreign autos and the potential for Britain's planned exit from the European Union to disrupt supply chains and markets.

 Aston Martin, which has a history of bankruptcy filings, is now producing healthy profits.